 English is the principal language of instruction at Concordia.
-To ensure that students have the best opportunity to achieve academic success, all applicants to any program or course of study whose first language is not English are required to demonstrate fulfillment of one of the following English language requirements, regardless of citizenship or country of origin:
+To ensure that students have the best opportunity to achieve academic success, all applicants to any program or course of study whose first language is not English are required to demonstrate fulfilment of one of the following English language requirements, regardless of citizenship or country of origin:

-- Applicants studying in Canada on a study permit (student visa) must normally present a minimum Test of English as a Foreign Language (TOEFL) CBT score of 213 (or an iBT score of 80). - Applicants who have studied for three (3) full years in Canada must present 50% in English 30, English Language Arts 30-1, or approved equivalent.
+- Applicants studying in Canada on a study permit (student visa) must normally present a minimum Test of English as a Foreign Language (TOEFL) iBT (internet-based test) score of 80 or PBT (paper-based test) score of 550. - Applicants who have studied for three (3) full years in Canada must present 50% in English 30, English Language Arts 30-1, or approved equivalent.
 The three years must include Alberta Grade 12 or equivalent and may be a combination of secondary and post-secondary education. - 3.
-Applicants who have studied for less than three (3) full years in Canada must present 50% in English 30, English Language Arts 30-1, or equivalent and a minimum TOEFL CBT score of 213 (or an iBT score of 80).
+Applicants who have studied for less than three (3) full years in Canada must present 50% in English 30, English Language Arts 30-1, or equivalent and a minimum TOEFL iBT score of 80 or PBT score of 550.
 Applicants who achieve 60% or greater in English 30, English Language Arts 30-1, or approved equivalent may be exempt from the TOEFL requirement. - 4.
 Applicants who demonstrate that they have completed the equivalent of an Alberta Grade 12 education and that English was the principal language of their education at the secondary and/or post-secondary level may be exempt from the TOEFL requirement. - Applicants who have a baccalaureate degree from a recognized college or university where English is the primary language of instruction and the principal language of the country meet the English language requirement.